 The site was first protected in 1932 as a California Historical Landmark, and upgraded to a national monument in 1949.
 In addition to the overlooks, historic features and short paths on top of the peninsula are two longer trails, one (Coastal Trail) to a series of tidepools and eroded cliffs on the ocean side of the peninsula, the other (Bayside Trail) through coastal scrub to an overlook of San Diego.

 The national monument is reached by Catalina Boulevard through Point Loma, and then Cabrillo Memorial Drive, leading to a large parking lot in front of the visitor center.
 A short side road descends to the rocky shoreline to the west.
 The park is open from 9 am to 5 pm, every day of the year, and the entrance fee (2024) is $20 per vehicle.

 The monument commemorates and is named after Juan Rodriguez Cabrillo

 descends through the shrubbery on the bay side, ending at an overlook, although this seems not to be very popular.
 Around the center are various displays relating to the natural history of San Diego Bay and the military hardware located at the US Naval Air Station clearly visible just across the waters on North Island; beyond here are the skyscrapers of downtown San Diego and the mountains in the Cleveland National Forest looming in the distance.
 Another path, south of the lighthouse, goes to Whale Overlook

-On all sides of the Cabrillo peninsula the hills drop down to rocky cliffs with exposed, angled strata, and sandbanks eroded by wind and rain into unusual formations.
-The coast on the west side is accessible by road, from where a footpath runs along above the shore, passing several places to climb down to the tidepools, wave-cut terraces, mini caves and pebble beaches along the waters edge.
+, also known as the Point Loma Tidepools Trail, runs just above the sea, passing several places to climb down to the pools, wave-cut terraces, mini caves and pebble beaches along the water's edge.
 This part of the Pacific lies in the migration path of grey whales, who journey to Baja California and the Arctic Ocean around October and return during January-February.
 The sea on the east side of the peninsula is not accessible.